google/go-cloud/internal/docs/pubsub/design.md

 * Passing `ack` around along with `msg` is inconvenient.

 ## Tests
+### Unit tests for the concrete API
+We can test that the batched sending, receiving and acking work as intended by making mock implementations of the driver interfaces.

+### Conformance tests for concrete driver implementations
 * Sent messages with random contents are received with the same contents.
 * Sent messages with random attributes are received with the same attributes.
 * Error occurs when making a local topic with an ID that doesn’t exist on the server.